GNOME/librsvg/devel-docs/product.rst

 Librsvg is part of the `GNOME platform libraries
 <https://developer.gnome.org/documentation/introduction/overview/libraries.html>`_,
-and needs to maintain a C-compatible API and ABI stability across versions.
+and needs to maintain a C-compatible API with ABI stability across versions.

-The build produces these, which are typical of GNOME libraries:
+The build produces these artifacts, which are typical of GNOME libraries that can be used from C and other languages:

 - A shared library ``librsvg-2.so`` (the file extension will be different on MacOS or Windows).
 This is usually installed as part